gulcantpl/Counter-simple/README.md

 ## Usage

-Click the "+" button to increase the count and the "-" button to decrease it.
+- Use the "+" and "-" buttons to increase or decrease the count.
+- The counter can auto start and stop based on your interactions.
+- Click "Reset" to set the count back to zero.
+- Click "Double" to multiply the current count by two.
+- All controls are available on the main interface.

+This project is a simple JavaScript counter with auto start, stop, reset, and double functionalities.